Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 How much money will eligible recipients be entitled to receive through the basic income for care leavers in Wales pilot?

-Participants in the pilot will receive 24 months’ worth of payments at a value of £1600 per month, pre-tax.
+Participants in the pilot receive 24 months’ worth of payments at a value of £1600 per month, pre-tax.
 HM Revenue and Customs (HMRC) and the Department for Work and Pensions (DWP) have confirmed that the payment will interact with the tax and benefits system and will be recognised as income.

 How will participation in the basic income for care leavers in Wales pilot interact with the tax and benefits system?